Guðmundur Guðmundsson (handballer): Denmark

+After the controversy, Wilbek handed over his responsibilities to others in DHF.

+Later career

 It was reported in April 2017 that he would take over the Bahrain men's national handball team.

 In 2018 he returned to coach the Icelandic national team for the third time.
 He signed a contract for three years.
 On 11 January 2020, he faced Denmark for the first time since his departure and guided Iceland to a 30–31 victory.